List of EastEnders characters introduced in 2008: Stuart Turner

-Samantha Keeble
+DCI Samantha Keeble

 Detective Chief Inspector Samantha Keeble, played by Alison Newman, is a police officer who appears between 3 and 27 November 2008, and then again from 15 July 2014 to 16 June 2016.
-She returned on 7 January 2022.
+She returned on 7 January 2022 and departed on 5 January 2023.

 Keeble investigates Max Branning's (Jake Wood) hit-and-run.
 She is angered by his former wife Tanya Branning (Jo Joyner) who does not let her speak to their daughter Abi Branning (Lorna Fitzgerald).
 Abi was in Max's house and near the "accident" and is a key witness.
 In July 2014, Keeble takes over the investigation into the murder of Lucy Beale (Hetti Bywater) (see Who Killed Lucy Beale?), and interviews Billy Mitchell (Perry Fenwick) about an argument he had with Lucy on the night she died.
 The following day, Keeble visits Ian Beale (Adam Woodyatt) and brother Peter Beale (Ben Hardy) informing them of Jake Stone's (Jamie Lomas) release from custody after the case against him is dropped and admitting that the investigation has stalled, and asks him to participate in a televised appeal for information from the public about the murder.
 At the appeal, she highlights details of the case to the assembled reporters and plays CCTV footage of Lucy on a bus on the night she died.
 When reporter Beth Kennedy (Jordan Baker) upsets Ian by asking questions about Lucy's drug using, Phil Mitchell (Steve McFadden), who had seen Keeble talking to Kennedy before the press conference, thinks that Keeble believes Ian is hiding something, which is why she allowed the questioning.
 Two days later, Ian and Peter visit Keeble to be told that they have received new leads from members of the public about a man seen getting off the bus at the same stop as Lucy.
 Keeble speaks to Jay Brown (Jamie Borthwick) having identified him as the man from the bus.

 In October, with DC Emma Summerhayes (Anna Acton), she bumps into Max as he is leaving Ian's house.
 Summerhayes is surprised to discover Max and Keeble know each other.
 Keeble informs Ian that they had traced and eliminated all the witnesses from the bus.
 Keeble takes Summerhayes off the case, after discovering that she has been having a sexual relationship with Max.
 Keeble tells Summerhayes that she has jeopardised the murder investigation and faces an investigation by the force's professional standards department.
 Keeble visits Max when he complains about a reporter stalking his daughter Lauren (Jacqueline Jossa).
 Keeble assures Max that the police have spoken to the so-called journalist, who is actually DS Cameron Bryant (Glen Wallace), and told him to back off.
 Keeble then warns Summerhayes, telling her not to put her police career at any further risk by remaining with Max.